DBAPI User Guide

 # Monitoring Summary

-• Click the monitoring menu to view API call record monitoring
+• Click the monitoring menu to view API access logs monitoring

 Monitoring Interface

-• Click the details tab to search API call records
+• Click the details tab to search API access logs

 # Other Functions

-• Click the tools button in the API menu, then click the export interface documentation button
+• Click the tools button in the API menu, then click the export API documentation button

 Export Documentation

-DBAPI provides five types of plugin mechanisms.
+DBAPI provides 5 types of plugins.
 You can download plugins from the Plugin Market (opens new window).

 # Cache Plugin